Good Mexican Places near Central Park (Stapleton)

 La Chiquita Mexican Restaurant.
 6185 E 72nd Ave, Commerce City, CO 80022 (303) 227-0188

 The only place of the five reviewed here where I could find a website, this little gem is certainly the community’s heartbeat.
 When entering, you order at the counter to go or sit down.
 We sat and had great service while we watched hombres in cowboy hats enjoy their cervezas.
 A cerveza sounded good, and found a little treat when it was served with a cold frosty mug.
 The huevos rancheros is kicking here; the fried potato chips that come with it are authentic and a nice change from beans and rice.
 This place isn’t fancy, but we like it as a good sit-down with authentic food.
 BOTTOM LINE: MODERATE, AUTHENTIC, SPECIAL

 Thus, within 3 miles of my home in Northfield, are five great Mexican places.
-In addition, there’s another one right across from La Chiquita that I haven’t gotten to yet.
-If you’re looking for WONDERFUL Mexican baked goods, stop in at La Dos Americas (6065 Quebec St Commerce City, CO 80022 (303) 227-7791), one of my favorites for boles, tortillas, and frijoles.
+If you’re looking for WONDERFUL Mexican baked goods, stop in at Las Dos Americas (6065 Quebec St Commerce City, CO 80022 (303) 227-7791), one of my favorites for boles, tortillas, and frijoles.
 They have a menu, too, but it’s tough to follow and you’ve got to know Spanish to eat here.
 None the less, get thyself next door to Commerce City and enjoy the wonderful Mexican flavors coming out of the neighborhoods.
 Which of the 5 good Mexican places near Stapleton do you like?